DXC Technology (NYSE:DXC) Issues FY 2023 Earnings Guidance

-DXC Technology (NYSE:DXC – Get Rating) last released its quarterly earnings data on Wednesday, May 25th.
-The company reported $0.84 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.99 by ($0.15).
-The business had revenue of $4.01 billion for the quarter, compared to the consensus estimate of $4.12 billion.
+DXC Technology (NYSE:DXC – Get Rating) last posted its earnings results on Wednesday, May 25th.
+The company reported $0.84 earnings per share for the quarter, missing the consensus estimate of $0.99 by ($0.15).
 DXC Technology had a net margin of 4.41% and a return on equity of 17.08%.
-DXC Technology’s revenue for the quarter was down 8.6% on a year-over-year basis.
-During the same quarter in the prior year, the business posted $0.74 earnings per share.
-On average, research analysts predict that DXC Technology will post 3.96 EPS for the current fiscal year.
+The company had revenue of $4.01 billion during the quarter, compared to analyst estimates of $4.12 billion.
+During the same quarter last year, the business posted $0.74 EPS.
+The firm’s revenue for the quarter was down 8.6% on a year-over-year basis.
+As a group, analysts forecast that DXC Technology will post 3.96 earnings per share for the current fiscal year.

-Several hedge funds have recently added to or reduced their stakes in DXC.
-Toroso Investments LLC bought a new stake in shares of DXC Technology during the fourth quarter valued at approximately $230,000.
-Glenmede Trust Co.
-NA lifted its holdings in DXC Technology by 14.4% in the fourth quarter.
-Glenmede Trust Co.
-NA now owns 7,201 shares of the company’s stock valued at $231,000 after buying an additional 907 shares during the period.
-Prudential PLC bought a new stake in DXC Technology during the 1st quarter valued at $240,000.
-Forum Financial Management LP bought a new stake in shares of DXC Technology during the 4th quarter worth $240,000.
-Finally, HighTower Advisors LLC boosted its holdings in shares of DXC Technology by 11.7% in the first quarter.
-HighTower Advisors LLC now owns 8,776 shares of the company’s stock worth $284,000 after acquiring an additional 921 shares during the period.
-Institutional investors and hedge funds own 89.41% of the company’s stock.
+Institutional investors and hedge funds have recently made changes to their positions in the stock.
+Acadian Asset Management LLC increased its stake in DXC Technology by 432.5% in the first quarter.
+Acadian Asset Management LLC now owns 16,497 shares of the company’s stock valued at $538,000 after purchasing an additional 13,399 shares during the period.
+Panagora Asset Management Inc. increased its stake in DXC Technology by 96.6% in the first quarter.
+Panagora Asset Management Inc. now owns 16,197 shares of the company’s stock valued at $529,000 after purchasing an additional 7,957 shares during the period.
+Horizon Investments LLC increased its stake in DXC Technology by 84.6% in the first quarter.
+Horizon Investments LLC now owns 16,211 shares of the company’s stock valued at $529,000 after purchasing an additional 7,430 shares during the period.
+Ethic Inc. increased its stake in DXC Technology by 37.3% in the first quarter.
+Ethic Inc. now owns 15,624 shares of the company’s stock valued at $510,000 after purchasing an additional 4,245 shares during the period.
+Finally, Cibc World Markets Corp increased its stake in DXC Technology by 65.3% in the first quarter.
+Cibc World Markets Corp now owns 14,863 shares of the company’s stock valued at $485,000 after purchasing an additional 5,871 shares during the period.
+89.41% of the stock is owned by hedge funds and other institutional investors.

 DXC Technology Company Profile (Get Rating)